grpc/proposal/L82-core-event-engine.md

   /// for Endpoint construction. virtual absl::StatusOr<std::unique_ptr<Listener>> CreateListener(
       Listener::AcceptCallback on_accept, Callback on_shutdown,
-      const EndpointConfig& args,
+      const EndpointConfig& config,
       std::unique_ptr<SliceAllocatorFactory> slice_allocator_factory) = 0;
   /// Creates a client network connection to a remote network listener.
   ///
-  /// \a Connect may return an error status immediately if there was a failure
+  /// May return an error status immediately if there was a failure in the
-  /// in the synchronous part of establishing a connection.
-In that event, the
+  /// synchronous part of establishing a connection.
+In that event, the \a
-  /// \a on_connect callback *will not* have been executed.
+  /// on_connect callback *will not* have been executed.
 Otherwise, it is
   /// expected that the \a on_connect callback will be asynchronously executed
   /// exactly once by the EventEngine.
   ///